czxzcxczxzxccxzzcxzxczcxzxczcx/TheNewWorld/README.md

   - Account Login & Creation: Create an account or login.
   - Google Auth: Login through google.
   - Admin System: Customized admin panel.
+  - Site Donations: Donation to the site using Stripe.

 Technologies Used:
   - bcrypt - Used to encrypt passwords